Read next

 This is described in detail in Annex 1, but in a nutshell, plans at the examination stage will be assessed based on the current NPPF.

-The catch is if the new local housing need figure is 200 homes or higher than the requirement outlined in the adopted version of the plan, then the LPA will need to prepare a new plan according to the new NPPF.
+The catch is if the new local housing need figure is 200 homes or higher than the requirement outlined in the adopted version of the plan, then the LPA will need to prepare a new plan according to the new NPPF 2024.

-Similarly, LPAs with emerging plans at the Regulation 19 stage (the final stage of public engagement before the plan is submitted for examination) one month after the new NPPF is published, then the existing framework can still be used.
+Similarly, LPAs with emerging plans at the Regulation 19 stage (the final public consultation before submission for examination) within one month of the revised NPPF’s publication can continue using the existing framework.

 However, again there needs to be no more than 200 homes annually between the LPA’s revised housing need figure and the proposed housing requirement.

-Finally, plans that are in the earlier stages should be adapted to meet what is required of the new NPPF.
+Finally, plans that are in the earlier stages should be adapted to meet what is required of the new planning rules.
+To avoid derailing LPAs mid-plan preparation, the new NPPF 2024 provides transitional arrangements tailored to different stages of plan development.

-Predictably, given its impact on their sector, the housing industry has broadly expressed its support for Labour’s planning reforms and the updated NPPF.
+Predictably, given its impact on their sector, the housing industry has expressed much excitement about Labour’s planning reforms and the updated NPPF.

 Similarly, chief executive of the HBF, Neil Jefferson, said, “Today represents the first and most important step ministers have taken in addressing the barriers to delivering new homes.